zhiming99/rpc-frmwrk/README.md

 12. `Websocket/http support`(to come)

 ---
+[`Wed 18 Dec 2019 11:08:13 AM Beijing`]
+1. Finally, get over the last major bug for SSL support.
+It turns out to be a packet loss bug in the CTcpStreamPdo2.
+But the report from SSL as a `mac failed` error, too confusion and misleading for bug fixing.
+Most of the time is taken to find out why OpenSSL cannot work with multithread in vain.

 [`Fri 13 Dec 2019 07:47:35 PM Beijing`]
 1. Stucked with a bug that SSL randomly failed to decrypt the message and kill the SSL session.
 It is a bit difficult to fix...